HomeMy WebLinkAbout2014-12-09-CEC-min LL n Minutes of the

 Apple Corporation does not make changes that require an adjustment to this

-schedule.
-There has been an annual 10% loss or repair experienced with the iPads;
+schedule There has been an annual 10% loss or repair experienced with the iPads,

-using an iPad.
-Privacy is an issue that is still being explored.
-It was too complex to
+using an iPad Privacy is an issue that is still being explored It was too complex to

-implement a program that had parents purchasing this equipment for school use.
+implement a program that had parents purchasing this equipment for school use

 School-purchased equipment gets State support.
-It
+CEC Comments/Concerns It

-would be useful to receive some narrativeÄprobably best in table(s)Äregarding the
+would be useful to receive some narrative—probably best in table(s)—regarding the

 life cycles of the electronic equipment through FY2020, identifying how complete